gdavidgoez/Multi-task-learning-for-efficient-traffic-classification-on-constrained-devices/README.md

 # Multi-task-learning-for-efficient-traffic-classification-on-constrained-devices
-This repository contains experimental code for MTL-based traffic classification, optimized for resource-constrained devices such as the NVIDIA Jetson TX2.
+This repository contains experimental code for MTL-based traffic classification optimized for resource-constrained devices such as the NVIDIA Jetson TX2.
+Our framework incorporates four distinct models, each addressing specific traffic classification tasks and focusing on computational efficiency.
+This efficiency is achieved through shared convolutional layers, significantly reducing computational overhead.
+In addition, we adapt the MTL model to TensorRT for Jetson TX2,